99EnriqueD/receiver-tutorial/tutorial.md

 ## Welcome

 Hello!
 In this lesson we will be programming the central micro:bits which will collect data from all students teams during the challenge.
-If you have not yet followed the student/sender tutorial, do so [here](https://makecode.microbit.org/#tutorial:github:99enriqued/sender-tutorial/tutorial).
-This tutorial is a little more advanced but I'm sure you can do it!
-Be sure to ask your teacher if you get stuck.

 ## Setup 1